stoychos/SnakeGame/README.md

 You will need OpenGL and freeglut installed to run the game

-Q-Learning algorithm is used to solve Snake game
+Q-Learning algorithm is used to solve Snake game - the snake will need approximately 10 minutes of training for a good result

 Steps-